ucan-wg/delegation/README.md

 # 0 Abstract

-UCAN Delegation is a component of the [UCAN] specification.
+UCAN Delegation is a component of [UCAN].
 This specification describes the semantics and serialization format for [UCAN] delegation between principals.
-It provides public-key verifiable, delegable, expressive, openly extensible [capabilities] by extending the familiar [JWT] structure.
-UCANs achieve public verifiability with chained certificates and [decentralized identifiers (DIDs)][DID].
-Verifiable chain compression is enabled via [content addressing].
-Being encoded with the familiar JWT, UCAN improves the familiarity and adoptability of schemes like [SPKI/SDSI][SPKI] for web and native application contexts.
+UCAN Delegation provides a cryptographically verifiable container, batched capabilties, heirarchical authority, and extensible caveats.

 # 1 Introduction

 ## 1.1 Motivation

-# 2 Terminology

-## 2.11 Time

-Time takes on [multiple meanings][time definition] in systems representing facts or knowledge.
-The senses of the word "time" are given below.

-### 2.11.1 Valid Time Range

-The period of time that a capability is valid from and until.

-### 2.11.2 Assertion Time

-The moment at which a delegation was asserted.
-This MAY be captured via an `iat` field, but is generally superfluous to capture in the token.
-"Assertion time" is useful when discussing the lifecycle of a token.

-### 2.11.3 Decision (or Validation) Time

-Decision time is the part of the lifecycle when "a decision" about the token is made.
-This is typically during validation, but also includes resolving external state (e.g. storage quotas).
+Design goals:

+- Flexible pathing
+- Extensibilty
+- Consistency for interop

-# 3 JWT Structure
+# 2 Token Structure

+Regardless of how a Delegation is serialized on the wire, the sigature of a UCAN Delegation MUST be over a payload serialized as a [JWT] .

-UCANs MUST be formatted as [JWT]s, with additional keys as described in this document.
-The overall container of a header, claims, and signature remains.
-Please refer to [RFC 7519][JWT] for more on this format.
+The overall container of a header, claims, and signature remain as per [RFC 7519][JWT].

 ## 3.1 Header

-The header MUST include all of the following fields:
+The header is a standard JWT header, and MUST include all of the following fields:

 | Field | Type     | Description                    | Required |
 |-------|----------|--------------------------------|----------|
 | `alg` | `String` | Signature algorithm            | Yes      |
 | `typ` | `String` | Type (MUST be `"JWT"`)         | Yes      |

-The header is a standard JWT header.

-EdDSA, as applied to JOSE (including JWT), is described in [RFC 8037].
+### 3.1.1 Algorithms

+It is RECOMMENDED that the following algorithms be supported:

+- [RS256]
+- [EdDSA][RFC 8037]
+- [P-256 ECDSA]

+All algorithms MUST match the DID principal in the `iss` field.
+This enforces that the `alg` field MUST be asymmetric (public key cryptography or nonstandard but emerging patterns like smart contract signatures)

-Note that the JWT `"alg": "none"` option MUST NOT be supported.
-The lack of signature prevents the issuer from being validatable.
+The JWT `"alg": "none"` MUST NOT be supported, as the lack of signature prevents the issuer DID from being validated.

+Symmetric algorithms such as HMACs (e.g. `"alg": "HS256"`) MUST NOT be supported, since they cannot be used to prove control over the issuer DID.

 ### 3.1.1 Examples